Is Siwa Oasis Worth Visiting in 2023? 11 Things to Do On A Siwa Oasis Trip

 11. Swim in Lake Siwa – The Great Salt Lake

-PRO TIP The best time to visit the Great Salt Lake is at sunset when it’s fabulous for photography.
+PRO TIP: The best time to visit the Great Salt Lake is at sunset, which is fabulous for photography.
 Relax here with local Bedouin tea and enjoy watching the birdlife.
 The lake is a haven for bird watchers, with many migratory birds resting here on their journey to/from Europe to Africa.

 Where to Stay in Siwa